- Choosing the right relationship, dating and attraction

 - Couples and ADHD

 Relationships require work and are bound to face challenges large and small.
 Simple, everyday stressors can strain an intimate relationship, and major sources of stress often threaten the stability of the relationship.
-Chronic relationship conflicts can contribute to mental health conditions, like depression or anxiety, affect physical health or lead to feelings of guilt, shame, or anger.
+Chronic relationship conflicts and ADHD can contribute to mental health conditions, like depression or anxiety, affect physical health or lead to feelings of guilt, shame, or anger.
 Sometimes people resort to addictive behaviors to avoid confronting the source of the conflict.

 Nervous about Couples Counseling?